dantrr/100-days-of-code/log.md

 **Today's Progress**: learned how to plot yfinance info into graphs, since they are already data frames.

 ### Day 88 // 27-July-2022
+**Today's Progress**: learned how to calc cumulative returns, and plot them.

+**Thoughts**: these lessons are getting boring, but its mostly financial math opposed to coding so...

+### Day 89 // 28-July-2022
 **Today's Progress**:

 **Thoughts**: